shravani-tambe/cafe-management-system/README.md

 This is a GUI based café management system which is programmed in Python3 and utilises the given libraries: Tkinter, Pandas, Matplotlib, Numpy and Pillow.

-It can be utilised by cafes and undergraduate freshman level students as a reference project.
+It can be utilised by entrepreneurs and freshman undergraduate level students as a reference project.